RWS/studio-api-docs/apiconcepts/filetypesupport/implementing_the_preview_writer.md

-Implementing the Preview Writer
+# Implementing the preview writer
-===

-In this chapter you will learn how to implement the writer component that generates the HTML code that is going to be displayed in the internal Web browser preview control.
+This article shows how to implement the writer that generates the HTML displayed in the internal web browser preview control.

-Add the Preview Writer Class
+## Add the preview writer class
---

-Add a class called e.g. **InternalPreviewWriter.cs** to your project.
-The class needs to implement the same interfaces and members as the file writer class, which we use for generating the target files in their native format (see [Implementing the File Writer](implementing_the_file_writer.md)).
-The minimum amount of code required to build a file type plug-in with the internal preview writer looks as shown below:
+Add a class such as **InternalPreviewWriter.cs** to your project.
+The class must implement the same interfaces and members as the file writer class that generates native target files.
+See [Implementing the File Writer](implementing_the_file_writer.md).

+The following example shows the minimum code required for an internal preview writer:

 # [C#](#tab/tabid-1)
 ```cs